 Department website: http://biophysics.jhu.edu/

 The Department of Biophysics offers programs leading to the B.A., M.A., and Ph.D. degrees.
-Biophysics is appropriate for students who wish to develop and integrate their interests in the physical and biological sciences.
+Biophysics is appropriate for students who wish to develop and integrate their interests in the physical and biological sciences, and is an excellent major for students interested in medical school, for students interested in graduate studies in the molecular biosciences, and for students interested in positions in biotechnology and the pharmaceutical industry.
+The small class size and emphasis on classroom instruction by tenure track faculty provides a close-knit environment where undergraduate biophysics majors develop close and lasting relationships with their professors.

-Research interests in the Department cover experimental and computational, molecular and cellular structure, function, and biology, membrane biology, and biomolecular energetics.
-The teaching and research activities of the faculty bring its students in contact with biophysical scientists throughout the university.
+Research interests in the Department cover experimental and computational biophysics, with topics that address the function and biology of molecular and cellular structures, membrane organization, biomolecular energetics, and macromolecular physical chemistry.
+The emphasis on independent research in faculty labs bring undergraduate as well as graduate students in contact with biophysical scientists throughout the university.
 Regardless of their choice of research area, students are exposed to a wide range of problems of biological interest.
-For more information, and for the most up-to-date list of course offerings and requirements, consult the department web page at biophysics.jhu.edu.
+For more information, and for the most up-to-date list of course offerings and requirements, consult the department web page.

 Research Activities of Primary Faculty